ashapkin/ignite-trucks-manager/Chapter5.md

         }
 ```

+#### Summary

+Now we can do some analytic for our data.
 The .NET framework support a well-known LINQ feature, the Apache Ignite have a LINQ extention as well,
-thus let's add it to our project
+thus let's add it to our project in the next chapter.